trongthanh/int3ractive.com/README.md

-Source code of my labs experiment, serving at labs.int3ractive.com.
+Source code of my labs experiment, serving at http://labs.int3ractive.com.

+License: Folder specific.
+If not, contents are licensed under MIT license.